Noisily Festival 2019: Colonnade of Superstition

 Colonnade of Superstition is a sequence of totem-like structures, meant as symbols of the Noisily community.
 The varying elements which make up each piece represent the diversity of the experiences which occur each year at Noisily.

-In 2019, I made the decision to move them into the main arena of the festival.
-By doing so there became a necessity to make the installation represent the festival more as a whole rather than concentrating on the MBS area.
+This piece originated as 8 squared column uprights which featured in “Mind, Body and Soul” area of the festival in 2018 based around the theme of the four elements.
+In 2019, I made the decision to move them into the main arena of the festival, and by doing so I wanted to make the installation represent the whole festival rather than just concentrating on the MBS area which is where the concept originated.

 Ruth Herbert – Art Director